 The AoMRC’s ‘Better training for Better outcomes’ says that a curriculum in quality improvement activity should underpin all training stages of a doctor and that quality improvement activity should be integral to appraisals.

 Ideally, when SusQI is integrated into existing QI teaching it will become part of the established assessment criteria for QI projects.
-Whatever the QI methodology used it is essential there has been an attempt to measure all elements of the triple bottom line when assessing the improvement or at least a discussion around the potential measurement of all these elements.
+Whatever the QI methodology used it is helpful if there has been an attempt to measure all elements of the triple bottom line when assessing the improvement or at least a discussion around the potential measurement of all these elements.

-Below is a possible marking scheme for a SusQI project.
+Download our Assessment criteria for a SusQI project.
 It may be inappropriate or unnecessary to include every element in assessment of a particular project - if an element has not been included then the reasoning for this should be explained within that section.

 The marking criteria are broken down into foundation, intermediate and advanced levels but can easily be adapted to your own context.

 The criteria draw heavily on the SQUIRE 2.0 Guidelines, students and assessors are encouraged to access the original guidelines at http://www.squire-statement.org, particularly if thinking of publishing the work.